lihaoyi/mill-1/javapro.md

 ![IntellijNettyMaven1.png](docs/modules/ROOT/images/comparisons/IntellijNettyMaven1.png)

 If you already familiar with the various plugins involved and have already memorized how they are configured, this snippet makes perfect sense.
-However, in the real world developers are often working with partial information, and may not be familiar enough with every single tool or plugin to be able to instantly recall how they are configured and used.
-That is where IDEs are meant to come in: assisting the developer by letting them pull up the documentation or implementation of APIs they may be unfamiliar with, so they can quickly learn what the API does and how it can be used to accomplish their goals.
+However, in the real world things are not always quite so neat, and a developer may not be familiar enough with every single tool or plugin to be able to instantly recall how they are configured and used.
+Sometimes mistakes are made and the developer has to dig deep to investigate a bug or misbehavior.
+That is where IDEs come in: they assist the developer by instantly pulling up the documentation or implementation of APIs they may be unfamiliar with, so they can quickly learn what something does and how it can be used to accomplish their goals.

-However, if you try to use the normal IDE _"jump to definition"_ on this Maven `pom.xml` snippet, it brings you to this:
+However, if you try to use the Intellij IDE's _jump to definition_ on this Maven `pom.xml` snippet, it brings you to this:

 ![IntellijNettyMaven2.png](docs/modules/ROOT/images/comparisons/IntellijNettyMaven2.png)

-To be clear, this result is useful: we now know that `sources` has the type `java.io.File[]`, it is `required`, and it is documented as `Additional source directories`.
+This is the signature of the `sources` configuration value: we now know that `sources` has the type`java.io.File[]`, it is `required`, and it is documented as `Additional source directories`.
-However, the next question a developer asks is always the same: how is `sources` used by the plugin?
+If that is all you need then great, but sometimes it isn't.
+If I as a developer need to debug an issue in the local build or the upstream plugin, I may need to ask follow ups: how is `sources` used by the plugin?
 How do changes in `sources` end up influencing the behavior of the system, in this case the build tool?
-If I as a developer need to debug an issue in the local build or the upstream plugin, these are common questions to ask.

 In application code, you can almost always use your IDE's _jump to the definition_, _find usages_, or other code navigation tools to explore and understand the underlying logic, but these tools are conspicuously absent when working with build tool config files.
 As a result you often end up re-reading the documentation for the Nth time, digging through Stackoverflow, or copy-pasting from other local examples.
-While this can help, it is much more time-consuming and error-prone than being able to explore the codebase in your IDE.
+While this can help, it is much more time-consuming and error-prone than being able to explore the system in your IDE.

 This problem is not unique to Maven and it's `pom.xml`; Gradle suffers the same problem.
 For example, let's say you looked at the following code and weren't 100% sure what